-What initially drew you to working at a Catholic School?
-Did you attend a Catholic School?
+What initially drew you to working at a Catholic school?
+Did you attend one?

 I did, but nothing particularly drew me to working at one.
-I got placed there through my university for prac. (practical) I got a job there, so I stayed.
+I got placed there through my university for practical I got a job there, so I stayed.

-Do you ever feel like heterosexuality is a requisite for the job?
+Do you ever feel like heterosexuality is a job requisite?

 Wow, that’s a mouthful.
-So what you’re saying is that even if you’re the best for the job, if you’re openly gay, it’s not likely a Catholic School will employ you and the law doesn’t protect you.
+So what you’re saying is that even if you’re the best person for the job, if you’re openly gay, it’s not likely a Catholic school will employ you and the law doesn’t protect you.

-I find it really interesting that you teach Religion.
+I find it really interesting that you teach religious studies.

 Do you consider yourself a religious person?

-I was baptised Christian but I don’t subscribe to any particular religion.
-I consider myself a more spiritual person, I know that sounds like a cliché[laughs] but I don’t take The Bible stories with any sort of literality.
+I was baptised within the Christian faith but I don’t subscribe to any particular religion.
+I consider myself a more spiritual person, I know that sounds like a cliché [laughs] but I don’t take Bible stories with any sort of literality.
 I think that the messages about love, respect and treating people equally are what’s more important.

-So when you are married with kids, would you be comfortable being openly gay and talking about your family life in the school that you work at or just at a Catholic school in general?
+So when you are married with kids, would you be comfortable talking about your family life at school, particularly if you’re still in the Catholic system?